| read time 6 minute read | Topic Product Information Management

 5. Choose the best lighting option

-You have the choice of a natural light source or studio lighting.
-The option you choose depends on the products and the type of photography you’re taking.
-Natural lighting is free, but sometimes it’s hard to come by, depending on many variables.
-For example, the weather, season, time of the day, and the quality of light in space you’re planning to take the images from.
-You can work around all of these, of course, but studio lighting offers you the freedom to take images anytime, any weather or season and no matter how dark the room is.
+For example, the weather, season, time of the day, and the quality of light in the space you’re planning to take the images from.
+You can work around all of these challenges, of course, but studio lighting offers you the freedom to take images anytime, in any weather or season, no matter how dark the room is.

 Nowadays, you can use ring lights.
 They are portable and cost-effective alternatives to buying new studio lighting equipment.
 Amazon has decent ring lights that go for less than 60 dollars.
 Not to mention that they’re just as equipped to give you the lighting boost you need to take quality product shots.